aviggiano/redis-roaring/README.md

 - cmake (build)
 - redis (tests)

+## Build

 Run the `configure.sh` script and it will compile the source code as a static library which will be linked to **redis-roaring**.
 Alternatively initialize and update the CRoaring git submodule and follow the build instructions on their repository.

-## Build

-This project can be built with cmake:
+Then build the project with cmake and it will generate the Redis Module shared library.

 ```bash
 mkdir -p build